• Phone +123-456-7890

 Farmyard "Tannbauer", Community of Krumbach, Lower Austria.
 Insight into the "Rauchküche".
 Foto: Karin Kühtreiber (2015).

 All subprojects take place in interdisciplinary teams in cooperation with the Austrian Federal Monument Office as well as with local museums (e.g. Museumsdorf Krumbach, Salzburg Open Air Museum).
-The medium-term goal is the documentation and partial rescue of rural buildings and the establishment of a cooperation network, also in coordination with the regional group Austria of the Arbeitskreise für Hausforschung.
+The medium-term goal is the documentation and partial rescue of rural buildings and the establishment of a cooperation network, also in coordination with the regional group Austria of the Arbeitskreis für Hausforschung.